everettraven/buoy/docs/panels/item.md

 - Up and down arrow keys for navigating the viewport
 - Page Up and Page Down for jumping up and down in the viewport
-- `v` to toggle viewing the full YAML of the selected resource